m1r24n/vJunos_on_KVM/README.md

        ip link list type bridge
        virsh list --all

 3. Run the scripts, with argument **create** to deploy the topology.
-The script will configure linux bridge, copy the disk image, and deploy virtual machines from the topology.
+The script will configure the bridges (linux bridge or openvswitch), copy the disk image for each vJunos VM, create configuration for the vJunos VM, and deploy vJunos VM into the host, and create ssh config configuration and add it into ~/.ssh/config

        ../../script/vlab.py create